After Hours / Emergencies: 703-698-5613

 this important information to help you identify Fairfax Water staff.

-Fairfax Water's Winter 2013 Straight from the Tap is now available
+Fairfax Water's Spring 2015 Straight from the Tap is now available

-water line insurance, and winter preparedness.
-The winter issue will be distributed with quarterly bills from December through
+The spring issue will be distributed with quarterly bills from March through May.

 You can find links to our previous newsletters by visiting our